FinalAngel/classjs-plugins/README.rst

 Documentation
 -------------

-Go to `http://classjs-plugins.rtfd.org` for a full documentation.|br|
+Go to `http://classjs-plugins.rtfd.org` for a full documentation.
-Please use github to report bugs or feature requests.
+| Please use github to report bugs or feature requests.
 Include a `jsfiddle <http://jsfiddle.net>`_ or equivalent example whenever possible.

 License